 Find out what’s involved when it comes to applying for a home loan.

-Before a lender will agree to let you borrow money, it will need to assess a range of factors to determine exactly how much you can afford to repay — so there’s plenty of documentation you’ll need to provide in order for your mortgage application to be approved.
+Through the home loan application process a lender will need to assess a range of factors to determine exactly how much you can afford to repay.
+In order to do so there’s documentation you’ll need to provide in order during the application process in order to be approved.

 Applying for a home loan can be time-consuming, so it’s important to understand the steps involved.